MAJ 2020

 Health Care

-Management and implementation, Economy and Governance, The Social Sector, Children, Adolescents and Families, Health Care
+Labour Market, The Social Sector, Children, Adolescents and Families, Daycare, school and education, Health Care